Magic Flute Diaries

-Magic Flute Diaries is a film loosely inspired by Mozart's classic opera, The Magic Flute.
-The film was released in 2008 by Sullivan Entertainment.
+Magic Flute Diaries is a 2008 direct-to-DVD Canadian drama film written and directed by Kevin Sullivan, loosely inspired by Mozart's classic opera The Magic Flute.
+It stars Rutger Hauer, Warren Christie and Mireille Asselin.

 Magic Flute Diaries won the award for Best Family Film in the 2008 Staten Island Film Festival.

 Synopsis

 Tom (Warren Christie), a young classical singer, reluctantly accepts the lead role in a production of The Magic Flute during Mozart's 250th birthday celebration in Salzburg at the urging of his girlfriend Sandy (Kelly Campbell).
 As rehearsals unfold, Tom is captivated by the magical power of Mozart's final opera.
 He is completely overcome with amazement at the musical genius that surrounds him.
 In an effort to visualize Mozart's fantasy, Tom imagines himself in the opera's story and drifts in and out of reality as if in a dream.
 Gradually he becomes completely enraptured by the intoxicating musical atmosphere swirling around him.

 Tom's rapture is heightened further when he meets his mysterious co-star, Masha (Mireille Asselin), an unknown Russian soprano of astonishing talent.
 This extraordinary young singer is kept isolated from both the company and the press by her manager, Professor Nagel (Rutger Hauer).
 Tom becomes infatuated with Masha causing his relationship with Sandy to fall apart.
 Tom finds himself seduced as much by Mozart's music as by his bewitching co-star.
 Tom's concern for the girl, and his obsession to find out more about her mysterious past, becomes a quest that parallels the operatic fable actually being played out onstage.

 Tom's strong feelings for Masha have left him unable to distinguish between reality and fantasy.
 Like his character in the opera, Tom wonders if he is being tested for a higher purpose but he knows he must play out his role in Masha's story until the final curtain.